4castRenewables/maelstrom-a6/README.md

      variables to allow uploading via SSH.
    - E4: Set the `E4_USERNAME` and `E4_SERVER_IP` environment variables.
      `E4_SERVER_IP` here is the IP of the E4 machine you want to use for SSH login.
-2. Build Singularity image with package and ipykernel installed
+2. Build Apptainer image with package and ipykernel installed
    ```commandline
    make build-jsc-kernel
    ```